FromAbyssStudio/goethe/docs/ARCHITECTURE.md

 ## Overview

 The Goethe Dialog System is built with a modular, extensible architecture that separates concerns and provides multiple levels of abstraction.
-The system consists of two main components:
+The system consists of three main components:

-1. **Dialog System**: Handles YAML-based dialog loading, parsing, and manipulation
+1. **Dialog System**: Handles YAML-based dialog loading, parsing, and manipulation with advanced features
 2. **Compression System**: Provides flexible compression with multiple backend implementations
+3. **Statistics System**: Real-time performance monitoring and analysis

 ## Architecture Principles